SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson RX8200.md

 With the **Configurations** page button, you can export and import configurations for your device.

-The **Features** page button opens a table listing all the features with thelicense state.
+The **Features** page button opens a table listing all the features with the license state.

 ### Alarm Settings Page